MaxLazar/mx-inline/README.md

 # MX Inline
 ![MX Inline Demo](resources/img/mx-inline-demo-logo.png)

-**MX Inline** is a ExpressionEngine plugin that helps you inline files (like webp, png, jpeg, js, css, svg) into your templates.
+**MX Inline** is an ExpressionEngine plugin that helps you inline files (like webp, png, jpeg, js, css, svg) into your templates.

 ## Installation
 * Place the **mx_inline** folder inside your **user/addons** folder